 How to make a photo tree stand Christmas tree collar using picture frames.
 It is a very easy DIY holiday decorating project that will enhance the rest of your Christmas decorations.
-It covers the tree stand in creative style that will surely be passed on through generations as a cherished family Christmas tradition.
+It covers the tree stand with favorite family photos that once made will surely be passed on through generations as a cherished family Christmas tradition.

 When it is time to put up your Christmas tree, what do you use a traditional Christmas tree skirt to cover the tree stand?

 Simply draping fabric around a tree stand or buying a pre-made tree collar are the most common ways to cover a tree stand.

 If you are looking for something a bit more unique, consider making your own one-of-a-kind fabric-wrapped photo frame Christmas tree collar.
 It is similar to a photo tree stand, but wraps around a basic or existing tree stand.

 When you make your own wrap-around-the-stand Christmas photo frame tree collar, you can customize it in many ways that include using holiday themed fabric or fabric that coordinates with your decor.

 A nostalgic option would be to place your family’s favorite Christmas photos over the years into each frame.

 Making the photo frame tree collar is quite easy.
-If you can put a photo in a frame and use a staple gun – you can have this Christmas tree collar or stand cover completed in an hour or two.
+If you can put a photo in a frame and use a heavy duty stapler – you can have this Christmas tree collar or stand cover completed in an hour or two.

 How to Make a Christmas Tree Collar Using Photo Frames

 The best frames to use to make your tree collar are inexpensive 8″ x 10″ size frames from a dollar store.
 I used all the same size to make my plaid tree collar, but you can mix and match frame sizes.
 See this option at the end of the post.

 You will also need a stapler like this heavy duty one.